muratk5n/thirdwave/en/README.md

 ---

-BTW per Mission Barns [share](2022/06/lab-grown-meat.html#missionbarns) earlier, cultivated meat with a "cut" was mentioned; Too luxurious..
-For survival cultivated protein "kibbles", or just powder is enough, add fat, some fruits, the picture is complete, ala pemmican.

----

 Arab News: “[Macron said] 'In a spirit of great friendship, we will say to our American and Norwegian friends: You’re super, you supply us with energy and gas, but one thing that can’t go on for too long is us